• 01616 966 229

 Ive been injured at the gym and I think I may be entitled to compensation - what do I do?

-An active lifestyle is a key component to a healthy and balanced life and visiting the gym is a regular occurrence in most of our daily and weekly routines, whether that be to attend an aerobics class or CrossFit, to lift weights, go for a run, or simply to have fun.
+An active lifestyle is a key component to a healthy and balanced life and there are many thousands of people in the UK who hold gym memberships or go to fitness classes.
 But what do we do when something goes wrong?
 Who is at fault?
 And can we receive compensation for any injuries we may sustain?

-When you sign up to any gym, it is expected that the gym itself is well maintained and safe to use.
-In any case, gym owners and operators owe a duty of care to its users to keep them safe and prevent accidents occurring.
+When you sign up to any gym, it is reasonable to expect that the gym and any equipment in it is well maintained and safe to use.
+In any case, gym owners and operators owe a duty of care to its users to keep them safe and prevent accidents occurring regardless of whether they are high profile gyms with many branches, or small independent businesses.

-Every staff member working at any gym should be given adequate and comprehensive training to minimise the risk of gym users suffering injury.
-Given the vast array of heavy-duty, specialist equipment inside each gym, it is no surprise that if any minor thing goes wrong, serious injury may occur.
-It is vital that strict health and safety rules are followed by all gym staff at all times.
+Every staff member working at any gym should be given adequate and comprehensive training to minimise the risk of gym users suffering injury, and particularly so with personal trainers.
+Given the vast array of heavy-duty, specialist equipment inside a gym, such as treadmills, cross trainers, weights racks and all manner of lifting equipment, it is no surprise that if the equipment isn’t used correctly, serious injury may occur.
+It is vital that strict health and safety rules are followed by all gym staff at all times, particularly if they are responsible for carrying out inductions for new customers, or for devising fitness programmes, or delivering fitness classes.

-The three main components for claims of this sort are:
+The three main components to prove when bringing claims of this sort are:

 1. You have been involved in an accident at a gym